How did the Seahawks contain Patrick Mahomes? They tried to make him and Kansas City’s offense look ‘normal’

 The second fumble, as the first half was winding down, came after Mahomes completed a 23-yard pass to Conley.
 Coleman knocked that ball out, and Delano Hill secured it.

-Kansas City tied the game at 17-17 midway through the third quarter at 17-17, but never regained the lead.
+Kansas City tied the game at 17-17 midway through the third quarter but never regained the lead.

 “They are one of the top defenses in the league at stripping the ball out.
 We talked about it all week,” Mahomes said.
 “You can’t have those things.
 You can’t have turnovers, you can’t have penalties when you play good defenses, and we did early.